Updated May 2021

 If you find it difficult to gain information about the owner of the property in question, there are several options you can explore.

-Tracing agents: You can instruct a tracing agent to find the information for you.
-These professional investigators will be able to access specific data on online systems that the general public don’t have access to and retrieve the details about the property owner.
+You can instruct a tracing agent to find the information for you.
+These professional investigators will be able to access specific data on online systems that the general public doesn’t have access to — allowing them to retrieve the details about the property owner.
 It normally costs around £35 to hire a tracing agent.

-Ask around and explore beyond the Land Registry: A common problem is that land or property is unregistered.
+One of the more common problems people incur when trying to trace ownership is that the land or property is unregistered.
 Approximately 85% of land and property in England and Wales is registered, but if you’re unlucky and the property you’re interested in is unregistered, all is not lost.
 Your first port of call should be to ask around the local area.
-It’s surprising what details can be uncovered from talking to people who have lived in the area for a long time.
+It’s surprising what property information can be uncovered from talking to people that have lived in the area for a long time.

-Access local records: If the locals are unable to help, check local authority records and find out if any planning applications have been made by contacting the County Record Offices.
-These local sources of information may be able to provide further detail about the unregistered property.
+If the locals are unable to help, check local authority records, and find out if any planning applications have been made by contacting the County Record Offices.
+These local sources of information may be able to provide further details about the unregistered property.